-The following videos show you how to print on clay by using positive and negative cutout prints.
+The following 10 videos from Kathy Skaggs show you how to print on clay by using positive and negative cutout prints.
 This is a fantastic technique which allows you to create amazingly decorated ceramic tiles.

 - Draw your design.
 To start this project you will need three pieces of craft foam: two pieces of 3mm thick and one thinner sheet that has a sticky back.
 Cut the foam 1/4 the size of your tile.
 In this case we are using a 6" x 6" tile so the craft squares are 3" x 3".
 Draw your design with a pencil, pen, or marker on the sticky backed piece of foam.